Grade Five

 — Christine Peterson, teacher, writer, and knitter

-In Language Arts, the students edit papers for capitalization, punctuation, and spelling.
-Parts of speech, verb tenses, and the active and passive voices of a verb are presented.
-Letter writing is introduced.
-Dictations and spelling lists are part of the weekly rhythm in fifth grade.
-Fifth graders write on main lesson themes and life experiences.
-In Math, students continue their work in fractions, and decimals are introduced.
-Form drawing moves into freehand geometric drawing, an introduction to geometry.
+In Language Arts, students edit their papers for punctuation and spelling, learn about parts of speech, verb tenses, and the active and passive voices of verbs, and start writing letters.
+They also write about main lesson themes and their own experiences.
+In Math, they continue working with fractions and are introduced to decimals.
+Form drawing transitions into freehand geometric drawing as an introduction to geometry.

 Subject Classes